tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Sigmoid functions](Images/sigmoid_functions.png)

-* Using an activation function the output is a probability.
+* Using an activation function, the output is a probability.

 * Instead of _yes/no_ decision, with an activation function, we get the probability of yes, similar to using logistic regression.